Scott Mathie: Coaching career

 In Mathie first season as head coach of the free jacks he would find immediate success.
 Leading the team to a 13-3 record and their first ever playoff berth finishing as the 1 seed in the eastern conference.
 As the 1 seed the free jacks got to host the eastern conference championship but they would ultimately fall to New York rugby 24-16.
 Mathie would be named MLR Coach of the year at the end of the season.
 Being the first free jacks coach to given the honor.
 After a disappointing end to his first year Mathie and the free jacks would have a historic season the following year.
 During the 2023 season Mathie would lead the free jacks to a franchise record 14-2 record and once again securing the 1 seed in the eastern conference.
 They would once again host the eastern conference championship and go on to win fairly easily 25-7 over DC old glory.
 Securing the first conference championship in team history.
 Punching their ticket to their first appearance in the MLR championship.
 Mathie and the team would travel to seat geek stadium to play the San Diego legion for the 2023 MLR championship.
 Mathie and his team would go on to win a nail biter 25-24 to win the first MLR championship in team history.
 In 2024 Mathie would lead the free jacks to another successful season going 11-5 and getting the 1 seed for their 3rd year in a row.
 The MLR would add an extra playoff game during this season.
 The free jacks would beat DC old glory in the semi finals and would then go on to win the eastern conference championship for the second year in a row beating the Chicago Hounds.
 They would then play Seattle in the championship game.
 Mathie’s side would win the match 20-11 to go back to back as MLR champions making Mathie the first ever MLR coach to achieve that honor.
 At the end of the season he would be named coach of the year for the second time.
 Mathie would finish his time with the free jacks with a overall record of 38-10 and a playoff record of 5-1.
 Securing his spot in free jacks history.

-On 16 August 2024 he was appointed Attack and Backs Coach at Edinburgh Rugby.
+On 16 August 2024 he was appointed Attack and Backs Coach at Edinburgh Rugby, a position he would hold for two seasons.

+On February 18, 2026, it was announced Mathie had left Edinburgh to take the attack coaching position for Sharks.